quan11304/B3_Internship/README.md

 - Edit PointerToRawData (main.c:85)
 - Is finding the last section header in the programme necessary? (main.c:59)
 - Change AddressOfEntryPoint (main.c:43)
+- Add call to MessageBoxA (main.c:117) and jump to AddressOfEntryPoint (main.c:119)
+- Add 64-bit code
+- Loop to scan all files in a folder
+- Re-evaluate necessity of setval_int() (misc.c:59)
+- Does Section Header always have a zero-padding section?
+- Scan for an already in-place injection
 3. To-do